Whayven/ascend-hiring-landing/src/app/_posts/improving-candidate-experience.md

 ### Prioritize fairness and equity in all decision

 Fairness refers to making judgments that are free from discrimination, bias, favoritism, or self-interest.
 It's about making decisions that are just, equitable, and right.
 Equity, on the other hand, is about ensuring that everyone has access to the same opportunities.
-Sometimes, achieving equity requires treating people differently to account for disparities in their circumstances or abilities

 ### What You Can Do